Quality Improvement in Hospice Care

 Setting Goals and Measures

-The ultimate goal for the team was to implement a plan to improve and manage patient flow by overcoming the bed overcapacity problem in the center.
-Two measures were identified: reduction of overbed capacity and reduced average length of stay.
+The team’s ultimate goal was to implement a plan to improve and manage patient flow by overcoming the center’s bed overcapacity problem.
+Two measures were identified: overbed capacity reduction and average length of stay.

 While the team planned a total implementation phase of 4 years, two initial five-month SMART goals were set:

-- Goal 1: Reduce the bed overcapacity for palliative care patients from 35% in January 2018 to 10% by May 2018 in the Comprehensive Cancer Center.
+• Goal 1: Reduce the Comprehensive Cancer Center’s bed overcapacity for palliative care patients from 35% in January 2018 to 10% by May 2018.

-- Goal 2: Reduce the average length of stay of palliative care patients from 28 days in January 2018 by 20% in May 2018.
+• Goal 2: Reduce the average length of stay of palliative care patients from 28 days in January 2018 to 20% in May 2018.

 Implementing the Intervention

-After setting goals, the team initiated a Future State Pathway Map for Palliative Care – an approach in which patients admitted to palliative care are triaged appropriately and assessed and given a referral by a health provider within a specified number of hours after admission.
+After setting goals, the team initiated a Future State Pathway Map for Palliative Care—an approach in which patients admitted to palliative care are triaged appropriately, assessed, and given a referral by a health provider within a specified number of hours after admission.
 The map also included family meetings, advanced care planning, and assessment by a palliative care team at specific time intervals during the stay.
-The pathway map was tested using the PDSA cycle over an initial five-month period.
+The pathway map was tested using the PDSA cycle over five months.

 Evaluating the Goals

-After implementation, the team evaluated the initial project goals and found that bed capacity was reduced from 35% to 13.8% and average length of stay decreased from 28 to 10.8 days.
-The team also found that the number of unplanned ER visits declined from 7.9 to 5.5, and the total annual care cost was reduced by 69%.
+After implementation, the team evaluated the initial project goals and found that bed capacity was reduced from 35% to 13.8%, and average length of stay decreased from 28 to 10.8 days.
+The team also found that unplanned ER visits declined from 7.9 to 5.5, and the total annual care cost was reduced by 69%.

 After improvement was observed (although goal 1 was not entirely met), the plan was implemented over the following two years.
 In 2021, the team reviewed the project goals and found continual improvement each year until 2020, when length of stay and unplanned ER visits increased due to the COVID-19 pandemic.

 Ultimately, the team recommended a systematic multidisciplinary approach to improve the capacity and efficiency of palliative care settings.
-The team also encouraged other organizations to implement the Future State Pathway Map for Palliative Care so that this intervention may be further validated and improved.
+The team also encouraged other organizations to implement the Future State Pathway Map for Palliative Care to validate further and improve this intervention.

 The plan was successfully implemented over three months.
 Congratulations!
-After collecting data, brainstorming, setting goals, planning, and implementing, you and your team met the QI goal and will now implement the intervention over another three months.
-From there, your team can begin to address the documented reasons for late transportation pick up times.
+After collecting data, brainstorming, setting goals, planning, and implementing, you and your team met the QI goal and will implement the intervention over the next three months.
+From there, your team can address the documented reasons for late transportation pickup times.

 Conclusion